Douglas--Rachford Splitting and ADMM for Pathological Convex Optimization: Abstract

-\ABSTRACT{ Despite the vast literature on DRS and ADMM, there had been very little work analyzing their behavior under pathologies.
+Despite the vast literature on DRS and ADMM, there has been very little work analyzing their behavior under pathologies.
 Most analyses assume a primal solution exists, a dual solution exists, and strong duality holds.
 When these assumptions are not met, i.e., under pathologies, the theory often breaks down and the empirical performance may degrade significantly.
-In this paper, we establish that DRS only requires strong duality to work, in the sense that asymptotically iterates are approximately feasible and approximately optimal.
-We then translate the pathological analyses for DRS to pathological analyses for ADMM. }
+In this paper, we establish that DRS only requires strong duality to work, in the sense that asymptotically iterates are approximately feasible and approximately optimal. \keywords{Douglas--Rachford splitting \and Strong Duality \and Pathological convex programs}